Danger

 'means', float vector (adata.var)

-'dispersions', float vector (adata.var)
+'variances', float vector (adata.var)

-'dispersions_norm', float vector (adata.var)
+'variances_norm', float vector (adata.var)

 Note

-The result of the previous highly-variable-genes detection is stored as an annotation in .var.highly_variable
+The result of the previous highly-variable-genes detection is stored as an annotation in .var["highly_variable"]

 and auto-detected by PCA and hence, sc.pp.neighbors